Purposeful Anthropogenic Climate Alteration: RF Ionospheric Heater Arrogance (e.g. HAARP)

 No one knows for sure whether it will work.
 'It is what we call a data-starved area — theory is ahead of actual observations,' says Paul Kossey, HAARP's programme manager at the Air Force Research Laboratory at Hanscom Air Force Base, Massachusetts [now closed and relocated to Ohio].
 Several experiments are being done to look at this possibility.
 Stanford University in Palo Alto, California, for example, is involved in the One Hop Experiment, which uses HAARP to inject very-low-frequency waves into the magnetosphere to create whistlers.
 The investigators use a buoy and ships in the South Pacific, where the waves fall back to Earth, to measure the presence of whistler waves."

 Well, seems harmless enough.
-Build a giant radio beam to aggravate the electrons of the ionosphere, artificially heating the atmosphere in a manner simulating bombardment of the Earth by solar flares; this project, in the pursuit of possibly learning how to counter the effects of a nuclear holocaust in space.
+Build a giant radio beam to aggravate the electrons of the ionosphere, artificially heating the atmosphere in a manner simulating bombardment of the Earth by solar flares; this project, in the puyrsuit of possibly learning how to counter the effects of a nuclear holocaust in space.
 Peachy keen.
-But, I'm pretty sure that's not what Stanford is saying it's doing with it.
+But, I'm pretty sure that's not what Stanford is saying it's doing with it (inducing directionality in the returning signal - aiming it).

 Now, the not-so-official version...